DHTMLX/docs-diagram/docs/api/cell_manager/getcellid_method.md

 ### Description

-@short: returns the id of the cell of the swimlane by the index
+@short: Returns the id of the cell of the swimlane by the index

 ### Usage